bestia-dev-archived/longan_nano_rust_wsl2_platformio_setup/README.md

 The new project will be next to our other rust projects:
 `$ cd ~/rustprojects/`
-The magic incantation will create a scaffold for our first project:
+The magic incantation will create a scaffold for our first project `blinky_blue`:
 `$  cargo pio new -b sipeed-longan-nano -p gd32v blinky_blue`
 ![pio_3.png](images/pio_3.png "pio_3.png")